 7th and 8th grade may wear up to two rings per hand, 2 bracelets per wrist, and up to two sets of any style earrings, no larger than 1".

-BELTS Belts must be worn with all pants and shorts.
+BELTS Belts must be worn with all pants and shorts (all pants and shorts must have belt loops).
 Buckles must be plain.
 Belts are optional for Kindergartners.